Kenneth Good (political scientist)

 Kenneth Alfred Francis Good (12 December 1933 – 3 November 2020) was an Australian academic and formerly Professor of Political Science at the University of Botswana.
-He specializes in the analysis of the political economy of African and Melanesian nations.
+He specialized in the analysis of the political economy of African and Melanesian nations.
 In 2005 he was ejected from Botswana for criticizing the government, later winning a favorable judgement from the African Commission on Human and Peoples’ Rights.